orgua/shepherd_v2_planning/10_concept_testbed.rst

     - needs access to vLAN of RF-Nodes (mostly ssh-based)
     - ZIH Response -> for access from outside (internet) the server needs a security-concept
 - Casing in laser-acrylic or off-the-shelf case with custom front
+- dynamic roles of nodes -> config can be "static" (network access, gps attached, mobile) -> ansible-roles

 Administrative Info
 -------------------